gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - After camera capture button is pressed
       - capture photo @ 640px wide
       - route to (view 12.2)
-- A user can select a photo from their photo library
+- A user can select a source to import a photo
-   - tapping on photoroll button opens the users photo roll
+   - tapping on photoroll button opens a custom menu with camera roll, hearted products, and popular products selections
       - after a photo is selected:
          - resize photo to 640px wide
          - route to (view 12.2)
 - A user can use their camera to take subsequent photos (for framed uploads)
-   - The camera has a guide overlay that matches frame (view 12.1.1)
    - The camera has a mini-map of frame with current frame highlighted (view 12.1.1)
 - A user can turn on Photoshoot Mode
-   - toggling the photoshoot toggle in the bottom right turns on and off Photoshoot mode
+   - toggling the photoshoot toggle button within the camera capture button turns on and off Photoshoot mode
       - with photoshoot mode on, shutter button changes to represent photoshoot mode (view 12.1.2)
+      - the first two times a user activates photoshoot mode, an info popup should appear (view 12.1.2)
+         - popup only appears max of once per session
+         - popup should simultaneously fade out and animate moving upwards after 2 seconds
    - capture button routes to (view 12.5)
 - A user can select a photo from their photoshoot grid (if available)
    - if a user has previously done a photoshoot, they can access the grid to choose a photo